10yard/dkafe/readme.md

 `ALLOW_SKIP_INTRO = 1`
 Allow the DK climb scene to be quickly skipped in game by pressing Jump button

-`ALLOW_COIN_TO_END_GAME = 1`
-1 to allow push of coin during gameplay to trigger end of game, sacrificing all remaining lives, so a score can be registered.

 `SHOW_AWARD_PROGRESS = 1`
 1 to show award progress when playing game (replaces highscore at top of screen)